Ahmed-hussien90/Pacman/README.md

 # Pacman
-Cs304 project - PacMan App OpenGl
+Cs304 project - PacMan

-my video which show the game pac-man is in in project and is called  pac-man.mp4
+Packman game with openGl using Java